-The Senior CTF Trust Agreement does permit the Commonwealth to change the rate of the Registry Fees or the Motor Fuels Tax credited to the Commonwealth Transportation Fund, or both, in any respect, including lowering any rates or eliminating any fees or taxes, provided that prior to the effective date of any such change, the Treasurer shall deliver a certificate to the trustee for the Senior CTF Obligations demonstrating the amount of CTF Pledged Funds received by the Treasurer during any 12 consecutive months of the 18-month period ending with the last full month immediately preceding the effective date of any such change, as adjusted, as set forth in such certificate, to reflect the proposed change in rates to be at least equal to 400% of the maximum aggregate debt service due in the then current or any future fiscal year on the Senior CTF Obligations (other than subordinated Senior CTF Obligations, if any).
-To the extent that the revenues and moneys constituting CTF Pledged Funds are amended or revised in accordance with the Senior CTF Trust Agreement, the definition of "Net CTF Pledged Funds" shall be likewise amended or revised to reflect the new revenues and moneys constituting CTF Pledged Funds.
+The CTF Trust Agreement does permit the Commonwealth to change the rate of the Registry Fees or the Motor Fuels Tax credited to the Commonwealth Transportation Fund, or both, in any respect, including lowering any rates or eliminating any fees or taxes, provided that prior to the effective date of any such change, the State Treasurer shall deliver a certificate to the trustee for the CTF Obligations demonstrating the amount of CTF Pledged Funds received by the State Treasurer during any 12 consecutive months of the 18-month period ending with the last full month immediately preceding the effective date of any such change, as adjusted, as set forth in such certificate, to reflect the proposed change in rates to be at least equal to 400% of the maximum aggregate debt service due in the then current or any future fiscal year on the CTF Obligations (other than subordinated CTF Obligations, if any).
+To the extent that the revenues and monies constituting CTF Pledged Funds are amended or revised in accordance with the CTF Trust Agreement, the definition of "Net CTF Pledged Funds" shall be likewise amended or revised to reflect the new revenues and monies constituting CTF Pledged Funds.

-The table below shows estimated CTF Pledged Funds through SFY 2027, which is the last year under current law in which Federal Highway Grant Anticipation Notes issued under the Accelerated Bridge Program Act can mature.
-For purposes of this estimate, CTF Pledged Funds in each year are assumed to be equal to SFY 2013 receipts adjusted to include the 3¢ per gallon increase to the Motor Fuels Tax effective July 31, 2013, assuming no growth in such receipts and no adjustments for increases in the consumer price index in future years.
-Net CTF Pledged Funds represent CTF Pledged Funds following payment of debt service on the 1994 Trust Agreement Bonds and Senior CTF Obligations.
-The actual amount of available Net CTF Pledged Funds will be reduced by any issuance of additional Senior CTF Obligations and will also vary to the extent actual receipts of CTF Pledged Funds vary from year to year.
+The table below shows actual CTF Pledged Funds since the inception of the CTF Trust Agreement and projected CTF Pledged Funds through SFY 2027, which is the last year under current law in which Federal Highway Grant Anticipation Notes issued under the Accelerated Bridge Program Act can mature.
+For purposes of this estimate, CTF Pledged Funds in each year are assumed to be equal to SFY 2014 receipts, assuming no growth in such receipts and no adjustments for increases in the consumer price index in future years.
+Net CTF Pledged Funds represent CTF Pledged Funds following payment of debt service on the 1994 Trust Agreement Bonds and CTF Obligations.
+The actual amount of available Net CTF Pledged Funds will be reduced by any issuance of additional CTF Obligations and will also vary to the extent actual receipts of CTF Pledged Funds vary from year to year.